mvdwetering/lg_tv_serial/README.md

 Custom integration for Home Assistant to control LG TVs that support the serial control protocol

 The protocol is [documented by LG here](https://www.lg.com/ca_en/support/product-support/troubleshoot/help-library/cs-CT20098005-20153058982994/).
-Thank you LG for not hiding the protocol specs like some other manufacturers do.
+Thank you LG for documenting the protocol specs and not try to keep it secret like some other manufacturers do.

 The integration works for me.
 Only manual tested a bit, but good enough for now.